XorTroll/Goldleaf/README.md

 Tickets represent a game purchase, but technically speaking, you can't boot a title if the ticket isn't present (in case the title requires the ticket).

 NSPs which don't have (nor require) a ticket are "standard crypto" NSPs.
-Standard-crypto titles aren't offical (usually reconverted content to avoid importing tickets).
+Standard-crypto titles aren't official (usually reconverted content to avoid importing tickets).

-Goldleaf will display whether a ticket is present or not, and if so, it's titlekey.
+Goldleaf will display whether a ticket is present or not, and if so, its titlekey.
 Titlekeys are required to decrypt and access titles' content which require a ticket.
 Otherwise, they are undecryptable, hence unlaunchable by the system.

 **TL;DR:** **Always** try to avoid untrusted NSPs, and if you go ahead and install CDN NSPs with tickets, avoid going online, or use special tools such as 90DNS, or you'll be banned for sure.